[Greater DC]

 • Twenty-three percent of households were renters and 48 percent of renters had unaffordable housing costs.

-• Frederick County has not adopted the 2030 COG housing targets nor established any local targets.
+• Frederick County has not adopted the 2030 COG housing targets and recently released their Housing Needs Assessment and Affordable Housing Strategic Plan.

 Share by Email